benmneb/vomad.life/content/chiang-mai-food.md

 So, I would also assume, most people will fall in love with Chiang Mai's best vegan ice cream place just as deeply as we did.

-<prominent-img src="chiang-mai-food/iceloveyou-main" caption="YES PLEASE THANK YOU MA'AM"></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/iceloveyou-main" caption="YES PLEASE THANK YOU MA'AM"></prominent-img>

 Ice Love You is located a bit out of the way compared to nearly everywhere else you'll want to eat, but we found the 15-minute walk back to our near-Nimman Rd apartment quite handy considering all the excess calories we just consumed at this magnificent desert house.

 They have a range of dessert options, but only a few of them are vegan.
 I would recommend exactly what the owner recommended to us: the puffy, sweet roti with ice cream on the side.
 My goodness, I'd never had a dessert like this in my life, and I spent the first 25 years of it seeking out all the best desserts.

-<prominent-img src="chiang-mai-food/iceloveyou-colours" caption="Look at those colourful plant-based flavours and try and tell me you don't want a scoop or two."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/iceloveyou-colours" caption="Look at those colourful plant-based flavours and try and tell me you don't want a scoop or two."></prominent-img>

 After you choose what type of dessert you would like, you then choose what flavour ice cream you want with it.
 All their more than 300 flavours aren't vegan, but about half of them are.
 And even though they boast so many options, on any given night, "only" about 40 are actually on offer.